themid6t/particle_sim/README.md

 Below is a demonstration of the particle simulation in action.
 Click the image to view the video:

 [![Particle Simulation Demo](demo.mp4)](demo.mp4)

+## Benchmarking

+The simulation includes benchmarking capabilities to evaluate performance under different configurations.
+Two types of benchmarks are supported:

+1. **Standard Benchmark**:
+   - Run the simulation for a fixed duration with a specified number of particles and threads.
+   - Example:
+     ```bash
+     python physics_simulation.py -b -p 2000 -t 4
+     ```
+     This runs the benchmark with 2000 particles and 4 threads.

+2. **Extended Benchmark**:
+   - Run the simulation across multiple configurations of particles and threads.
+   - Example:
+     ```bash
+     python physics_simulation.py -e
+     ```
+     This runs the extended benchmark and saves results to `analysis_results/benchmark_results.json`.
+     And also plots few analysis which can be viewed in `analysis_results/`.

+### Benchmark Analysis
+- The `benchmark.py` script includes functions to analyze and visualize benchmark results.
+- Results are saved in JSON format and can be used to generate performance graphs.